licentia-law/Udemy_python_bootcamp/README.md

 ## Welcome!

-- This is practice space.
+- This is python bootcamp project space.